darwino/darwino-documentation/Developer Guide/Darwino DB API 3. Documents.md

 When loading an existing document, there are a number of options you can pass.

 ```
-Document doc = store.loadDocument(unid, options); // the unid is a string, and options is an int.
+Document doc = store.loadDocument(unid, options); // options is an int.
 ```
 Document loading options (these are ORed):
 - DOCUMENT_NOREADMARK - This will load the document but not mark it as read.
 Normally, the read mark is checked when using the loadDocument() method, but not when the document is accessed via a query.
 Examples of when you might want to leave the read mark untouched include: